BreD1810/tea-selector/api/README.md

 ### Tea Types
 - To see all current tea types, send a GET request to `/types`
+- To see all teas of all types, send a GET request to `/types/teas`
 - To get information about a tea type, send a GET request: `/type/{id}`
 - To add a new tea type, send a POST request to `/type`.
 An example body is: